zakattack9/Lanakila-Meals-on-Wheels-Project/README.md

 ### Scope (MVP):
 1) Webpage for admins to access (login and password) and create messages to send out
 2) Integration of Natural Language Processing with text messaging (voice to text)
-3) Mass communication tool
-4) Different user access rights
-5) Visual asthetics
+3) Visual asthetics
-6) Public webpage displaying previously sent messages
+4) Public webpage displaying previously sent messages

 ### Stretch Goals:
 - User confirmation that notification/message was received